eltociear/powerbi-docs.da-dk/powerbi-docs/developer/embedded-troubleshoot.md

 *Tildel tilladelser* til programmet af en administrator – enten til hele lejeren eller til en bestemt bruger.

-### <a name="cs1061-error"></a>CS1061 fejl
+### <a name="cs1061-error"></a>CS1061-fejl

-Download [Microsoft.IdentityModel.Clients.ActiveDirectory](https://www.nuget.org/packages/Microsoft.IdentityModel.Clients.ActiveDirectory/2.22.302111727) Hvis du oplever en "'AuthenticationContext' indeholder ikke en definition for 'AcquireToken' og ingen tilgængelig 'AcquireToken' accepterer en første argument af typen ' AuthenticationContext' blev fundet (mangler en ved hjælp af direktiv eller en reference til en assembly?) "fejl.
+Download [Microsoft.IdentityModel.Clients.ActiveDirectory](https://www.nuget.org/packages/Microsoft.IdentityModel.Clients.ActiveDirectory/2.22.302111727), hvis du oplever fejlmeddelelsen: "'AuthenticationContext' doesn't contain a definition for 'AcquireToken' and no accessible 'AcquireToken' accepting a first argument of type 'AuthenticationContext' could be found (are you missing a using directive or an assembly reference?)".

 ## <a name="data-sources"></a>Datakilder